mcoirad/the-grunfeld/_executives/Jerry Krause_['CHI'].md

   <li>Drafted Horace Grant with 10th pick but was worth 6th pick.</li>

-  <li>Drafted Lonny Baxter with 44th pick but was worth 42th pick.</li>
+  <li>Drafted Khalid El-Amin with 34th pick but was worth 30th pick.</li>

   </ul>'
 end_year: 2003